 Wear and tear on the joints can be an uncomfortable process.
 Once this cascade has begun, the joint gets caught in an endless self-repeating cycle that eventually leads to erosion of the joint collagen.
-UC-II® works in the small intestine to help prevent degradation of type II collagen in the joints and support joint cartilage health.
+UC-II® works in the small intestine to help prevent degradation of type II collagen in the joints and support joint health.

 When joint cartilage breaks down, debris consisting of type II collagen is released into the blood where it is recognized by the immune system as "unnatural."
 In response, the immune system releases collagen-specific T cells to the site of "injury" where they initiate a series of physiological events that results in the removal of the debris.
 Generally, the immune system responds to joint damage only for a short period of time.
 When the response continues unabated for weeks and months joint issues can occur.
-This uncontrolled inflammatory response leads to painful joints.

-- Active epitopes in UC-II® interact with Peyer's patches (lymphoid tissue) in the small intestine resulting in the release of a second class of collagen-specific, regulatory T cells that migrate to joint areas and modulate the ongoing local inflammatory response occurring there.
+- Active epitopes in UC-II® interact with Peyer's patches (lymphoid tissue) in the small intestine resulting in the release of a second class of collagen-specific, regulatory T cells that migrate to joint areas and modulate the ongoing local response occurring there.